nphan-cyse/group16-radiofrequencyfingerprinting-ble/README.md

 Any changes should be made in your own branch.

 ## Rules
 * When you add a dataset or anything please commit it to your own branch.
 This way your work is your own and since this is a collaborative respository, please do not alter anything that is not yours.
+* Please do not make any changes to the main branch.
 * Feel free to add anything that you like however, anything added should be tagged with your name for creditionals.

 ## If this is your first time using Github